nickbalan/react-typescript/README.md

-# Simple To-Do List App using ReactJS & TypeScript
+# Simple To-Do List App using ReactJS & TypeScript.
+Technical Case Study

 ## Objective
 A Simple To-Do List App demonstrates that TypeScript is not limited to Angular or plain JavaScript projects; we may also use it in ReactJS projects.
 Typescript provides the tools to define strict types for ReactJS components, props, states, and event handlers.